- Solicitors For Business

-Trustee and Executor Negligence
+Commercial Trustee and Executor Claims

 Executors are persons appointed in the deceased's will to administer the estate in accordance with their wishes.
 If there is no named executor in the will, the role will be undertaken by a personal representative.

-- They are incapable of completing their obligations
+- they are incapable of completing their obligations

-- They are unsuitable for the role
+- they are unsuitable for the role

-- They have been convicted of a criminal offence and have been imprisoned
+- they have been convicted of a criminal offence and have been imprisoned

-Trustees are appointed in a deceased's will to hold and manage assets in a trust on behalf of a beneficiary who is not yet able to manage them themselves due to the terms of the trust.
+Trustees are appointed in a deceased's will to hold and manage assets in a trust on behalf of a beneficiary who is not yet able to manage them personally, due to the terms of the trust.

 Trustees have a wide range of encompassing duties that arise from the will, common law and the Trustee Act 1956.
 They must:

-- Comply with the terms of the will
+- comply with the terms of the will

-- Act with reasonable care and skill
+- act with reasonable care and skill

-- Keep accurate records and proper accounts for the estate
+- keep accurate records and proper accounts for the estate

-- Act jointly if there is more than one trustee, as the decisions must be unanimous
+- act jointly if there is more than one trustee, as the decisions must be unanimous

-- Not cause any loss to the trust
+- not cause any loss to the trust

 If a trustee fails to uphold these responsibilities, it may be possible to bring a negligence claim against them.